jcfischer/invisible_ch/content/posts/2019/01-13-galleries.md

     {{- end }}
     </div>

-The code picks up the [Page Bundles](https://gohugo.io/content-management/page-bundles/) resources (i.e. all files that match "*.jpg"), iterates over them and creates two new images.
+The code picks up the [Page Bundles](https://gohugo.io/content-management/page-bundles/) resources of type "image", iterates over them and creates two new images and then uses them for the gallery.
 When Hugo builds the site, it will create those files in the correct `public/galleries` directory and link correctly.

 An example of one of these new galleries can be found here: [Sucol 2019-01-12](/galleries/2019-01-12/)